SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 >**Important**: The password must have a minimum of 8 and a maximum of 32 characters and it may contain letters, numbers or any of these symbols: `~!@#$%^&*()_|+-=?;:'",.<>{}[]\/

 `tenant.domain.name` : Provide a fully qualified domain name.
 For example, "myown.iot.com".
-Here, you must have the Cumulocity IoT Edge license for the domain name **iot.com** or **myown.iot.com**.
-The domain name must match the domain name of the SSL certificate. <br>The domain name must adhere to all the domain name validation rules as described in [Domain name validation](/guides/edge/installation/#domain-name-validation-for-edge-license-key-generation).
+Here, you must have the Cumulocity IoT Edge license for the domain name **iot.com** or **myown.iot.com**. <br>The domain name must adhere to all the domain name validation rules as described in [Domain name validation](/guides/edge/installation/#domain-name-validation-for-edge-license-key-generation).

 >**Important**: Once configured, the domain name cannot be changed.
 Make sure to use the name finally desired.